project-akri/akri/docs/end-to-end-demo.md

     alias kubectl='microk8s kubectl'
     alias helm='microk8s helm3'
     ```
+1. For the sake of this demo, the udev video broker pods run privileged to easily grant them access to video devices, so
-1. Enable privileged pods and restart microk8s.
+   enable privileged pods and restart MicroK8s.
+More explicit device access could have been configured by setting the
+   appropriate [security context](udev-configuration.md#setting-the-broker-pod-security-context) in the broker PodSpec
+   in the Configuration.
     ```sh
     echo "--allow-privileged=true" >> /var/snap/microk8s/current/args/kube-apiserver
     microk8s.stop